salesforce-marketingcloud/JB4A-SDK-iOS/appledoc/docs/Push Constants-template.markdown

 Sent if the request to the auth service has failed.

 ### ETAuthRequestFinishedWithFailure
 Sent if the auth request has reached a failed state and is unable to continue.
 Without a token, the subsequent calls can not be made.
-This indicates the end of the flow, and if received, the data should be considered not successfully sent to ExactTarget.
+This indicates the end of the flow, and if received, the data should be considered not successfully sent to Salesforce.

 ### ETAuthRequestStarted
 Sent at the beginning of the authentication flow.
 This will not be sent if a token is saved and not required.